Criminal Law: Arson | Assault | Attempted Murder | Drugs | Fraud | Mischief | Robbery | Theft | Sexual Assault

 When assessing cases of arson, the courts will take into account additional factors such as whether the person who set the fire was intoxicated at the time of the offence.
 Other factors could include the motivation to set a fire.
 For example, was the person motivated to set the fire as part of thrill-seeking behaviour, or were there ulterior motives, such as to cover evidence left behind from committing other crimes?

 In many cases, those who have been charged with arson are young offenders facing their first criminal charge.
 Many of these young offenders did not mean to cause significant harm.
 However, it’s important to understand that even in cases where only minor property damage was caused, the courts have issued significant jail sentences.
 Often, sentencing will take into account not just the amount of property damage, but also the potential for further damage and bodily harm had the fire remained uncontrolled.
+If you have any questions, call us for a free consultation.

 In prosecuting an assault charge, the prosecution must prove one of three things.
 That the person accused “applied force” to someone without consent.
 That the person accused threatened someone causing the victim to feel that the threat will be carried out.
 Or that the person accused begged or obstructed someone while openly wearing a weapon.